2023 Best Culinary Arts Schools in New York

 The average amount in student loans that culinary arts majors at Institute of Culinary Education take out is $6,811.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $344.

-You’ll join some of the best and brightest minds around you if you attend Culinary Institute of America.
-The school came in at #2 on this year’s Best Culinary Arts Schools in New York list.
-Located in the large suburb of Hyde Park, The Culinary Institute of America is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Culinary Institute of America.
+It ranked #2 on our 2023 Best Culinary Arts Schools in New York list.
+Located in the large suburb of Hyde Park, The Culinary Institute of America is a private not-for-profit college with a small student population.

 On average, culinary arts graduates from The Culinary Institute of America take out $19,500 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $450.